web-infra-dev/rsbuild/CONTRIBUTING.md

 Commit your changes to your forked repo, and [create a pull request](https://help.github.com/articles/creating-a-pull-request/).

+> Normally, the commits in a PR will be squashed into one commit, so you don't need to rebase locally.

 ### Format of PR titles

 The format of PR titles follow [Conventional Commits](https://www.conventionalcommits.org/).